christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => [2]
 ```

-Because [`Array.prototype.splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) is a stateful method like `Array.prototype.push`, the value of `even` has been modified!
+Because [`Array.prototype.splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) is a stateful method, and because `even` is passed to `take` by reference, the value of `even` has been modified!

 It becomes apparent that `tail` can be referred to what is normally known as an **impure function**.
 It's concern should be to take an array as it's input and return the tail of that array.
 But as a bonus it has the side-effect of modifying the original array too.